michaeltlombardi/getting-github/README.md

 Underneath the "Compare changes" title is a few sentences and a link to compare across forks.
 Click this link to compare your fork to the upstream project (your fork should be the one labeled "head fork", the "base fork" should be "michaeltlombardi/getting-github" for this example).

-For this kata you want to compare your working branch (`add_daily_entry` if you used the branch name from our examples) to master.
+For this kata you want to compare your working branch (`add_daily_entry` if you used the branch name from our examples) to main.
 Once you've selected the appropriate choices you should be able to click the green "Create pull request" button.

 You don't need to change anything else.